-The Chattahoochee-Oconee National Forest will host its second annual stakeholder meeting for Foothills Landscape Project implementation on Thursday, October 5, 2023, at the Lumpkin County Community Center in Dahlonega, Ga., from 10:00 a.m. – 1:00 p.m.
-The meeting is open to the public.
+The Chattahoochee-Oconee National Forest held the second annual stakeholder meeting for Foothills Landscape Project implementation on Thursday, October 5, 2023, at the Lumpkin County Community Center in Dahlonega, Ga.

 Forest Service specialists from the Conasauga, Blue Ridge, and Chattooga River Ranger Districts will be available in-person to answer questions on specific proposed implementation plans for the upcoming year and learn what activities stakeholders want to see accomplished in 2025 and beyond.

 The meeting presentation and recording is available for review.

 The Foothills Landscape Project was proposed to create, restore, and maintain resilient ecosystems through a variety of active management techniques that address unique habitats, forest composition and structure, risks to forest health, resilience to climate change, forest successional diversity, aquatic and terrestrial wildlife habitat, communities at risk of wildfire, and sustainable recreation opportunities.

 This project is part of the Forest’s larger strategy to systematically approach the goals and objectives in the Land and Resource Management Plan, or Forest Plan, in the face of a dynamic, ever-changing environment.
 The range of management actions proposed are a necessary step to ensure these public lands remain healthy and resilient for generations to come.

 A final Decision Notice which documents the decision and rationale for approving the proposed project was published on April 27, 2022, and is based on and supported by the October 2021 Foothills Landscape Project Programmatic Environmental Assessment (EA).
 These documents and supporting materials can be viewed on the project webpage at: https://www.fs.usda.gov/project/?project=52509